Meet Our Team

 Bob is the current director of his private consulting firm Hagley and Associates, an organisation specialising in servicing the hotel, tourism and hospitality industry in Queensland.
 Bob has over twenty years experience in the international area of this industry and more recently twelve years as director of sales and marketing for Conrad Jupiters hotel and casino (1988 – 2000).

 Bob has a very keen interest in sport having been a former three-time world sailing champion and is passionate in supporting the youth of the Gold Coast region.
-Bob brings extensive knowledge and experience to the role of director, commercial partnerships at the GCAS.
+Bob brings extensive knowledge and experience to the role of director, commercial operations at the GCAS.